Urbino, Italy

 Program Cost

-The cost is $5,495 plus airfare.
-The price includes tuition (3 credits), housing and most meals, instruction, basic travel insurance, farewell dinner and special programs.
-Transfer from and to the airport in Rome is also provided.
+The cost is $4,545 plus airfare.
+This includes housing, most meals, instruction, basic travel insurance, farewell dinner, special programs and transfers from and to the airport in Rome.